Core Concepts for Grief-Sensitive Care

 Grief is Not a Single Emotion

-It is common to notice emotions that seem to contradict one another.
-While grief can involve the full range of human emotion, certain emotional responses commonly emerge.
+While grief can involve the full range of human emotion, certain emotional responses emerge more frequently.

 Anger